transkatgirl/textbook-dl/README.md

 - https://openstax.org/books/* (OpenStax online textbook viewer)
 <!-- - https://*.libretexts.org/[Bookshelves,Courses]/* (LibreTexts Libraries) -->

-support for LibreTexts coming soon
+#### Coming Soon

+The below sites are not yet supported, but support for them may be implemented in the future:

+- LibreTexts (WIP)
+- CK-12